 They worked tirelessly in mines and on the rails and in their spare time, they also managed to establish Wyoming’s first Orthodox Christian Church in 1922 on the corner of 27th and Thomes.
 It was on this same street corner nearly a decade later that the commanding figure and beloved Archbishop ATHENAGORAS raised his hand while pointing to the dome of the Wyoming State Capital proclaiming to all, ‘Never forget how blessed you are to be here.
 Always be proud to be both Greek and American.’
 Athenagoras would later be elevated in rank and serve as Patriarch to the historic Christian See of Constantinople.
 Throughout this time period construction on the church continued and by 1934 Saints Constantine and Helen had become more than a mere church building, it was a spiritual home for many Orthodox Christians from diverse ethnic groups and all regions of the world, our beloved parish was well on its way to becoming Cheyenne’s sole Orthodox Christian Church.

 We are blessed at Saints Constantine and Helen to have predecessors who were faithful in pursuing a hope for a better life.
-As we honor our past, and build upon our future, our prayer is that our spiritual family will continue to grow as we serve our brothers and sisters inCheyenne realizing that “no one can lay a foundation other than the one already laid, which is Jesus Christ.”
+No longer a parish full of hard working immigrants scraping to survive in the rugged American West, Saints Constantine & Helen has deep roots in the Cheyenne community.
+As we honor our past, and embrace our future, our prayer is that our spiritual family will continue to grow as we serve our brothers and sisters throughout Southeast Wyoming and surrounding region, holding true to the passage, “No one can lay a foundation other than the one already laid, which is Jesus Christ.”